JamiePMortimer/fpc-Aviva/README.md

 It is not intended to link to other pages and isn't responsive so should only reliably render on desktops.

+## Challenges

+# Navigation Bar
+Navigation sections are the bane of my life!
+Getting the structure correct definitely highlighted a huge gap in experience and knowledge of how to do this competently.

 ## Tools